Zeng Jize

 Marquis Zeng Jize (7 December 1839 – 12 April 1890; 曾紀澤 (曾纪泽), Zēng Jìzé), also formerly romanized Tseng Chi-tse, was a Chinese diplomat.
 As one of China's earliest ministers to London, Paris and Saint Petersburg, he played an important role in the diplomacy that preceded and accompanied the Sino-French War.
 He pioneered the use of telegrams for diplomatic correspondence between Qing legations and its foreign ministry, the Zongli Yamen.
+His 1887 profile, "China: the Sleep, and the Awakening", was widely noticed in the West.

 Early career

 Zeng Jize (1839–90), a native of Hunan province, was the eldest son of Zeng Guofan (曾國藩), a leading reformist minister at the Qing court, who was a descendants of Zengzi.
 Zeng had inherited his father's title of Marquis in 1877.
 He received a traditional Chinese education, but was also one of the few Chinese officials who learned English and took an interest in European affairs.
 With these advantages he was persuaded to represent China's interests abroad as a diplomat.